-To our knowledge, this paper represents the first systematic study that investigates the security vulnerability of TSCH channel hopping in IEEE 802.15.4e under realistic settings.
-The contributions of this work are three-fold:
+To our knowledge, this paper represents the first systematic study that investigates the security vulnerability of TSCH channel hopping and graph routing under realistic settings.
+The contributions of this work are four-fold:

-- We present the security vulnerability of TSCH channel hopping in IEEE 802.15.4e by demonstrating the process of cracking the channel hopping sequences; - We perform two case studies using publicly accessible TSCH implementations1; - We provide a set of insights distilled from our analysis and case studies to secure the network by increasing the cracking difficulty.
+- We present the security vulnerability of TSCH channel hopping in IEEE 802.15.4e by demonstrating the process of cracking the channel hopping sequences; - We show the security vulnerability of graph routing in WirelessHART networks by demonstrating the cracking process; - We perform two case studies using publicly accessible implementations1; - We provide a set of insights distilled from our analysis and case studies to secure the network by increasing the cracking difficulty.

 The remainder of the paper is organized as follows.
-Section 2 introduces the background of TSCH channel hopping.
+Section 2 introduces the background of TSCH channel hopping and graph routing.
 Section 3 presents the security vulnerability by demonstrating the cracking process.
-Section 4 and Section 5 describe two case studies.
-Section 6 presents our lessons learned.
-Section 7 reviews related work.
-Section 8 concludes the paper.
+Section 4 analyzes the security vulnerability of graph routing in WirelessHART networks.
+Section 5 and Section 6 describe two case studies.
+Section 7 presents our lessons learned.
+Section 8 reviews related work.
+Section 9 concludes the paper.

-2 BACKGROUND ON TSCH CHANNEL HOPPING
+2 BACKGROUND ON TSCH CHANNEL HOPPING AND GRAPH ROUING

-To provide time-deterministic packet deliveries and combat narrowband interference and multi-path fading, TSCH combines timeslotted MAC access, multi-channel communication, and channel hopping.
+To provide time-deterministic packet deliveries and combat narrow-band interference and multipath fading, TSCH combines time-slotted MAC access, multi-channel communication, and channel hopping.
 TSCH divides time into slices of fixed length that are grouped in a slotframe.
 Each time slot is long enough to deliver a data packet and an acknowledgement between a pair of devices.
 Nodes are synchronized and share the notion of a slotframe that repeats over time.
 Channel hopping is achieved by sending successive packets on different frequencies.
-TSCH uses the channel hopping sequences, which are fixed and known by all devices in the network, instead of using the pseudo-random ones to minimize the channel synchronization overhead.
+TSCH uses the channel hopping sequences, which are fixed and known by all devices in the network, instead of using the pseudorandom ones to minimize the channel synchronization overhead.
 Initially, 16 different channels are available for communication.
-Each channel is identified by ChannelOf fset.
+Each channel is identified by ChannelOffset.
 However, some of these frequencies could be blacklisted due to low-quality communication and, hence, the total number of channels $N{channel}$ used for channel hopping may be fewer than 16.
 In TSCH, a link is defined as the pairwise assignment of directed communication between two nodes in a given time slot on a given channel offset.
 Hence, a link between two communicating nodes can be represented by a pair of values that specifies the time slot in the slotframe and the channel offset used by the nodes in that time slot.
-Let [n, ChannelOf f set] denote a link between two nodes.
-Then the communication frequency (channel) to be used for communication in time slot n of the slotframe is derived as where ASN is the Absolute Slot Number, defined as the total number of time slots elapsed since the start of the network, and "%" is the modulo operator.
-F is a lookup table that contains a sequence of available physical channels.
-S{length} is the length of the sequence.
-Please note that S{length} may be larger than $N{channel}$, implying that some channels appear multiple times in the table F. The first device in the network sets ASN to 1 and the newcomers learn ASNfrom the existing devices.
-Each device in the network increments ASN at every time slot and uses it as a global time slot counter.
-Eq.
-1 defines the TSCH channel hopping mechanism by returning a different channel for the same link (ChannelOf f set) at different time slots.
-Many links can transmit simultaneously in the same time slot, provided that they are assigned with different ChannelOf fset.
-Figure 1 shows an example where the network consists of four links and uses three channels.
-Each link has been assigned with a ChannelOf fset (0, 1, or 2) that represents channel 24, 25, or 26 in F and each node keeps tracking ASN.
-In each time slot, the sender and receiver of an active link use Eq.
-1 to compute their communication channel.
-The table in Figure 1 lists the channel hopping sequence for each link.
-For example, node b and node ause the channel 25 ((ChannelOf fset + ASN)%3 = 1) to transmit
+Let [n, ChannelOffset] denote a link between two nodes.
+Then the communication frequency (channel) to be used for communication in time slot n of the slotframe is derived as